cornerstone-consulting/INFIODocs/infio-docs.md

 A: Database credentials are stored and managed through AWS Secrets Manager, ensuring secure access to the SQL Server.

 **Q7: Is the data transfer between components secure?**
 A: Yes, all data transfers occur within a private subnet in the VPC, and connections to S3, Secrets Manager, and KMS key are made through secure channels using VPC endpoints.

+**Q8: Why is my INFIO EC2 not able to communicate with AWS services (S3, KMS, IAM...) after the endpoints have been set up?**
+A: On the INFIO EC2 security group:
+1. Open the outbound to vpc endpoint security group on port 443 for Interface Endpoints.
+2. Open the outbound to prefix list of S3 service of the region where you deployed the INFIO instance on port 443.
+3. Check that the routing table of the subnet group where EC2 instance is deployed has the route with Target set as the VPC ID and Destination set as S3 prefix list ID.

-**Q8: What security measures are in place for data transfer?**
+**Q9: What security measures are in place for data transfer?**
 A: Security measures include:
 - TLS encryption for all data in transit
 - VPC private subnet isolation